felixbrucker/miner-manager/README.md

 ### Prerequisites

-miner-manager requires nodejs, npm and optionally pm2 to run.
+miner-manager requires nodejs >= 7.6.0, npm and optionally pm2 to run.
 Additionally miner binaries are needed for cpu and gpu mining.